-- A note from HCP indicating the test was negative OR - Provide a copy of the negative test result.
+- · A note from HCP indicating the test was negative OR - Provide a copy of the negative test result.

-symptoms, or a confirmed acute illness (examples: laboratory-confirmed influenza, strep-throat) AND COVID-19 is not suspected then a note signed by their HCP explaining the alternate diagnosis is required before the student/staff will be allowed to return to school.
+is required before the student/staff will be allowed to return to school.
 They may return to school according to the usual quidelines for that diagnosis.